fivdi/onoff/README.md

 After the program from step one has been executed by the superuser, the application itself can be executed by a non-superuser.
 The Gpio constructor will see that the GPIO has already been exported to userspace and will not attempt to export it again.
+The value of the GPIO can be modified as all users have read and write access to its value file.

-Highspeed blinking application:
+Highspeed Blinking

 ```js
 var Gpio = require('onoff').Gpio,